yxlyxl520/mygit/readme.txt

-Git is a version control system.
+git is a distributed version controll system
-Git is free software.
+Get is free software distributed under the GPL.